In order for us to release your information, you must first call (775) 445-8568.

 Accreditation means that the health provider goes above and beyond safety and quality standards and should always be sought when seeking treatment.
 Carson Tahoe is accredited through Center for Improvement in Healthcare Quality (CIHQ), the Commission on Cancer, and the American Association of Carediovascular and Pulmonary Rehabilitation, among others.
 The standards focus on setting expectations for an organization’s actual performance and for assessing its ability to provide safe, high quality care.
 CIHQ accreditation is well known as the benchmark for quality in patient care.
 Carson Tahoe has also set the standards by being the only Gold Level Accredited Cancer Center in Nevada.

 Any money earned beyond our operational expenses is reinvested back into Carson Tahoe’s system of care.
 This ensures that we are able to provide the latest technology and most advanced medical treatment for years to come.
 Donations to the CTH Foundation are tax-deductible according to the maximum amount allowed by law for a 501(c)(3) not-for-profit organization.
-To learn more about donation opportunities, you can call the Carson Tahoe Health Foundation office at (775) 445-5161 or visit the Foundation by clicking here.
+To learn more about donation opportunities, you can call the Carson Tahoe Health Foundation office at (775) 445-5161 or visit the Foundation here.